Timmons02/SAITeam/README.txt

 	portParser(string)			parsers a string that contains  a port number and returns the port number getList()				returns the list of server objects

+ERRORS:

+If an error occurs after "Forming database connection...", check your databases and make sure they are properly accessible.
+If a password or connection has changed, that may be edited in dbManager.py or email_db.py.

+If an error occurs after "Parsing file, this may take some time..." it is likely that the html structure of the document has changed.
+This may range from a minor fix to severe.
+See the assumptions above about the structure of the html document.

+If an error occurs after "Generating output...", there was a problem with output/email authentication.
+Check Department.py to fix the error.